ishrak1010/openvpn-install/README.md

 ### Installation
 Run the script and follow the assistant:

-`wget https://git.io/vFyFq && sudo bash ovpn.sh`
+`wget https://git.io/vFyFq ovpn.sh && sudo bash ovpn.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.